-Over the years, we have worked seven different workamping jobs and still get daily email updates of open positions.
-We are big fans and are now a Workamper News Concierge which means those that sign up for Workamper News subscriptions using our Concierge Code get an extra couple of months for free.
+Over the years, we have worked eight different workamping jobs and still get daily email updates of open positions.
+We are big fans and are a Workamper News Concierge which means those that sign up for Workamper News subscriptions using our Concierge Code get an extra couple of months for free.

 Our readers know that we love getting out on the water and some of the best times we've had on the road have been while using our Sea Eagle inflatable boats.
 For years now we've been promoting InflatableBoats4Less, Sea Eagle's largest dealer.

 Tim & Crystal are wonderful folks and provide personal advice depending on your needs and wants in a boat.
 They guarantee lowest prices and, therefore, it's another win-win-win situation for all the parties involved.
 Click on the block below to get to their page.

 Passport America is a discount RV club whereby members can camp at over 1,900 campgrounds and RV parks for half price (with certain restrictions).
 It's a no-brainer for full-timers at $44 per year. :)